SynthForensics: Benchmarking and Evaluating People-Centric Synthetic Video Deepfakes: Benchmark Construction: Extended Details

 \subsubsection{Iterative Refinement Protocol}

 We adopted a conservative validation strategy: any video flagged by at least one annotator triggered rejection and regeneration.
-Rejected videos underwent targeted correction based on failure mode analysis.
-We applied a hierarchical correction strategy:

-\begin{enumerate} \item Prompt Rewriting: For failures in \textit{Semantic Coherence} or \textit{Ethical Compliance}, the textual prompt was manually rewritten to reduce ambiguity or enforce stricter safety constraints. \item Negative Prompt Augmentation: For \textit{Anatomical} or \textit{Rendering} artifacts, we augmented the model-specific negative prompts with targeted keywords (e.g., adding "deformed iris" or "glitch") to actively suppress the defect in the next generation pass. \item Parameter Adjustment: For \textit{Temporal Artifacts} or weak adherence to instructions, we fine-tuned the generation hyperparameters: \begin{itemize} \item CFG Scale: Adjusted (typically $+0.5$ to $+1.0$) to strengthen semantic adherence. \item Inference Steps: Increased (e.g., from 50 to 60) to resolve under-generated details. \item Temporal Shift: Modified to stabilize motion trajectories in models supporting this parameter. \end{itemize} \end{enumerate}
+Rejected videos underwent targeted correction based on the failure mode, applied through a hierarchical strategy: \begin{enumerate} \item \textit{Prompt rewriting}: for failures in semantic coherence or ethical compliance, the positive prompt was manually rewritten to reduce ambiguity or enforce stricter safety constraints. \item \textit{Negative prompt augmentation}: for anatomical or rendering artifacts, the model-specific negative prompts were augmented with targeted keywords (e.g., ``deformed iris'', ``glitch'') to suppress the defect in the next generation pass; for distilled checkpoints (MAGI-1, Helios, daVinci-MagiHuman) operating at $\textrm{cfg}=1$ this step was skipped, since negative prompts are ignored. \item \textit{Parameter adjustment}: for temporal artifacts or weak adherence to instructions, the per-generator inference hyperparameters reported in Table~\ref{tab:gen_specs_inference_v2} were tuned: classifier-free guidance was raised by $+0.5$ to $+1.0$ to strengthen semantic adherence, the diffusion-step count was increased to resolve under-generated details, and temporal shift values were adjusted to stabilize motion trajectories where supported. \end{enumerate}

 This iterative loop of generation, inspection, and refinement was repeated until a high-fidelity, coherent, and ethically sound video was successfully generated for every sample.
-Only the videos successfully passing this validation constitute the final 6,815 samples of the benchmark.
+Only the videos successfully passing this validation constitute the final 20,445 samples of the benchmark.